SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 The code is well commented.
 So for further details about the implementation consult the source code.

-Also a good view about the development process could be seen in the commits trace.
+Also a good view about the development process could be seen in the commit trace.

+For other question, please, contact me.